 Prepare for Wildfire with Ready, Set, Go!

-These recommendation were developed and are provided by Cal Fire and include:
+These recommendations were developed and are provided by Cal Fire and include:

-- Never mow or trim dry grass during a red flag warning because a power tool could spark on a rock and start a grass fire.
-It is not recommended even on windy, dry, hot days.
+- Never mow or trim dry grass because a power tool could spark on a rock and start a grass fire..

-- Don’t pull your vehicle over in grass as it can spark a grass fire.
+- Do not pull your vehicle over in grass as it can spark a grass fire.
 If necessary, pull over on paved roads.

 - Use spark arrestors on portable gasoline powered equipment to avoid an accidental fire.

 - Properly maintain vehicles to prevent starting fires along roads due to sparks or flammable materials being spit out from the catalytic converter system.